ronMoshailov/ComputerRoni/README.md

 ## Usage
 Explore the various sections of our store to experience features like product filters, detailed product descriptions, and an interactive shopping cart.

-## Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-1) Fork the Project
-2) Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3) Commit your Changes (git commit -m 'Add some AmazingFeature')
-4) Push to the Branch (git push origin feature/AmazingFeature)
-5) Open a Pull Request

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact
 Should you have any feedback or questions, feel free to reach out to me at moshailovron@gmail.com.